Home > Short-Term Health Insurance > South Dakota Short-Term Health Insurance

 - If you missed open enrollment for ACA-compliant coverage or your employer’s healthcare plan, and do not have a qualifying life event that would trigger a special enrollment period.

 - You’ve lost coverage from an employer and can’t afford COBRA or an ACA-compliant plan in the Marketplace to bridge the gap until you’re employed again at a job that will provide health benefits.
-The Alabama Department of Insurance notes that short-term plans are a potential temporary solution in this situation, but they caution that the plans are not the same sort of coverage that’s provided by ACA-compliant plans available through HealthCare.gov.
+But understand that short-term health insurance is not regulated by the ACA and thus does not provide the sort of consumer protections that you’d get with an ACA-compliant plan.

 - If you are newly employed and have a waiting period until you can be covered by your new employer’s health insurance plan.